troychaplin/block-accessibility-checks/readme.txt

 == Description ==

 <a href="https://blockaccessibilitychecks.com/">Block Accessibility Checks</a> is a comprehensive WordPress plugin that proactively prevents accessibility issues in your content before they reach your audience.
-Designed for the Gutenberg block editor, it provides real-time validation that ensures your images, buttons, tables, headings, and galleries meet WCAG (Web Content Accessibility Guidelines) requirements.
+Designed for the Gutenberg block editor, it provides real-time validation that ensures your images, buttons, tables, headings, galleries, and post meta fields meet WCAG (Web Content Accessibility Guidelines) requirements.

 Unlike reactive accessibility tools that scan published content, this plugin catches problems during the editing process—giving immediate visual feedback and preventing publication of content with critical accessibility errors.
-Content creators get clear guidance on what needs fixing, while developers can extend the system with custom checks for any block type.
+Content creators get clear guidance on what needs fixing, while developers can extend the system with custom checks for any block type or post meta field.

 Whether you're a content creator ensuring your posts are accessible, a developer building accessible blocks, or an organization maintaining compliance standards, Block Accessibility Checks provides the tools you need to create inclusive content effortlessly.